These two commands are equivalent. # In this docs, they might both be used, but you can choose either one that you prefer. viztracer my_script.py # OR python3 -m viztracer my_script.py

 --use_external_processor, which does not have the

 RAM limits as the browser.
-This is helpful when you try to open large trace.
+This is helpful when you try to open a large trace file.

 vizviewer can also show standalone html report - it just host a simple HTTP server for the file